shahramtaheri/MagniNet/README.md

 MagniNet: Magnification-Specific Hybrid CNN–Transformer Framework for Breast Cancer Histopathology Classification
+Citation:
+If you use this code, please cite:
+Shahram Taheri.
+MagniNet: A Magnification-Specific Hybrid CNN–Transformer Framework for Accurate Breast Cancer Histopathology Classification.
+The Visual Computer, under review. ( The DOI will be updated after publication.)

 Overview
 This repository provides the official PyTorch implementation of MagniNet, a magnification-specific hybrid CNN–Transformer framework for breast cancer histopathology image classification.
 The model is designed to jointly perform binary benign–malignant classification and eight-class histological subtype recognition, while maintaining strong interpretability and computational efficiency.